GenBench/genbench_cbt_2023/src/genbench/tasks/blm_tasks/doc.md

 | The vases with the flower  from the garden  leak.         | WN1     |
 | The vases with the flowers  from the gardens  leak.       | WN2     |
 |-----------------------------------------------------------|---------|

+There are two variations for this task -- one where the training data has minimal lexical variation in the input and output (agr_f_type_I_train), and one where there is maximal lexical variation among the sentences in the input, and between the input and the candidate answers.

 * `ALT-ATL`: spray/load verb alternation in English (from Agent - Locative - Theme to Agent - Theme - Locative)